mozilla/anodejsholidayseason/fully_loaded_node.md

 In load testing the persona service, the results so far are promising.
-Under times of extreme load we are able allow authenticated users to continue to use the service, and block a portion of unathenticated users right up front.
+Under times of extreme load we are able allow authenticated users to continue to use the service, and block a portion of unauthenticated users right up front.

 ## Next Steps

-Application level paralellization using processes works well for a single tier deployment architecture - An arrangement where you have only one type of node and simple add more to support scale.
+Application level parallelization using processes works well for a single tier deployment architecture - An arrangement where you have only one type of node and simple add more to support scale.
 As applications get more complex however, it is likely the deployment architecture